Idaho Falls, Idaho: Arts and culture

+An interactive art exhibit, Art You Can Sit On, has been expanded over the years since the initial installation in 2003.
+It encompasses many art pieces throughout the city that you can also sit on, making it interactive art.

+Tautphaus Park has hosted the Idaho Falls Zoo since 1935.
+It includes over 300 animals.
+The zoo also runs Funland, the fully restored mini-amusement park dating back to 1947.

 Education

 Higher education

 The College of Eastern Idaho was established in 1969 as a vocational-technical college named Eastern Idaho Technical College.
 In 2017 it transitioned into Eastern Idaho's only community college.

 A campus of the University of Idaho in Idaho Falls provides access to the university's resources.